Giving: hand research

 However, new research points out that the H1N1 virus is not limited to body-contact!

-An overview the latest insights about how the H1N1 virus develops + an update about the global developments untill week 45 (november 9).
+An overview the latest insights about how the H1N1 virus develops + an update about the global developments including the first week of 2010 (january 11).

 INCLUDING: